-The Hayes is proud of its many awards - School Games Gold, Artsmark Silver, Music Mark, Primary Science Quality Mark, Healthy Schools Silver, International School Award, Basic Skills Quality Mark (10 year award), STARS (sustainable travel) Silver, Bronze Rights Committed (Rights Respecting Schools Award) and the Inclusion Quality Mark.
+The Hayes is proud of its many awards - School Games Gold, Artsmark Silver, Music Mark, Primary Science Quality Mark, Healthy Schools Gold, International School Award, Basic Skills Quality Mark (10 year award), STARS (sustainable travel) Silver, Bronze Rights Committed (Rights Respecting Schools Award) and the Inclusion Quality Mark.
 This reflects the school’s ambition to ensure a rich and balanced curriculum and sustain best practice in every aspect of its provision.